-Since leaving MessageBird to join Peak Capital as its first Entrepreneur in Residence three months ago, I’ve been asked to assess the products (and product strategy) of numerous early-stage startups.
+Since leaving MessageBird to join Peak as its first Entrepreneur in Residence three months ago, I’ve been asked to assess the products (and product strategy) of numerous early-stage startups.

 While the Product and Product Marketing experience I gained at the Dutch Unicorn is useful for quick assessments, I’ve found that having a score-based framework is incredibly useful for benchmarking opportunities at scale.

 In this post, I’ll show you how to evaluate investment opportunities (and company strategy) using what I call “The Product Strategy Scorecard”.

 In future posts, I’ll dive further into how startups can improve their “scores” for each of the 4Ps, both from the eyes of an investor and potential customer.
 I’ll also write more about how a top-down go-to-market (GTM) strategy requires different review criteria.

 Peak already uses four key criteria when reviewing investment opportunities in early-stage startups.
 They are affectionally referred to as “The 4Ts” – Team, Traction, Thesis & Timing.

 I’ll leave a breakdown of how Peak’s evaluation process works to one of my other colleagues.
 But for context, every opportunity that fits our investment scope is reviewed and given a T-Score by an Analyst or Associate.

 After a few more introductory stages are completed, I’m often asked to make an assessment of the company’s product offering and GTM strategy.
 For that, I’ll typically head over to the company’s website to mark down my first impressions, much like a potential customer would as they review new software vendors.

 To help structure my feedback, I use “The Product Strategy Scorecard”